mavryk-network/mavryk-protocol/docs/paris/blocks_ops.rst

 ::

-   octez-client sign message "hello world" for <account>
+   mavkit-client sign message "hello world" for <account>

-   octez-client check that message "hello world" was signed by <account> to produce <signature>
+   mavkit-client check that message "hello world" was signed by <account> to produce <signature>